 Splinting your hand.
 This helps keep your wrist from moving.
 It also eases the compression of the nerves inside the tunnel.

-Anti-inflammatory medication.
-These may be oral or injected into the carpal tunnel space.
-These reduce the swelling.
+Anti-inflammatory medicines.
+These are taken by mouth (oral) or injected into the carpal tunnel space.
+These ease the swelling.

 Worksite changes.
 Changing position of your computer keyboard or making other ergonomic changes can help ease symptoms.